oracle/cloudtestdrive/AppDev/cloud-native/scripted-setup/script-driven-oci-setup-core-environment.md

 Unless you are in a shared free trial or are in a commercial tenancy you can use CTDOKE as the compartment name, just enter `y`.
 If you know you need to use a different compartment (perhaps there are multiple users in the free trial doing the lab, or a commercial tenancy admin has told you to do it elsewhere) then please enter `n` here, and follow the prompts to enter a different name.

-If you have chosen a different compartment as the parent (by setting PARENT_COMPARTMENT_OCID in $HOME/hk8sLabsSettings that will be displayed instead of `Tennancy root`.
+If you have chosen a different compartment as the parent (by setting COMPARTMENT_PARENT_OCID in $HOME/hk8sLabsSettings that will be displayed instead of `Tennancy root`.

 <details>